 A Clean Cutting Back of Your Ornamental Grass Bundle

 Now that your ornamental grasses are neatly bundled, it's much easier to take your pruning shears and prune the grass back at ground level.
 The tape is holding the grass blades in place, so you can lean the ornamental grass bundle away from the base as you cut, to make cutting easier.

 If your ornamental grass is well established, you may prefer to use a power hedge trimmer to do the job.
 Either way, pre-bundling the grass will make it an easier job than grabbing handfuls of grass blades and... hand pruning.Continue to 4 of 4 below.

 Finishing the Job - A Tidy Way to Clean Up Ornamental Grasses

 Now all you are left with is a neat and tidy ornamental grass bundle.
 There will undoubtedly be a few renegade blades to clean up, but nothing like the messy sprawl it could have been.

 Picking up the ornamental grass bundles to take to the compost pile is an easy enough task, but removing the tape can be a major hassle.
-That's why I would recommend using a good quality paper masking tape, rather than a vinyl tape.
-The masking tape may tear more easily, so you will need more of it to hold the... ornamental grass bundle together, but you can then toss the whole bundle into the compost and not worry about the tape remaining there forever.
+Use a good quality paper masking tape rather than a vinyl tape.
+The masking tape may tear more easily, so you will need more of it to hold the ornamental grass bundle together,... but you can then toss the whole bundle into the compost and not worry about the tape remaining there forever.
 Of course, you can always sieve out the vinyl tape, so don't waste your patience trying to remove it before composting.